immuntasir/immuntasir.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing my **Ph.D. in Computer Science** at **Virginia Tech**.
 Broadly I am interested in robust feature representations in machine learning.
 More specifically, I am working on contrastive learning, mixture-of-experts, and out-of-distribution detection.
-I will be working as an intern at **IBM Research** in Summer 2022.
+I have interned at ****IBM Research**** in Summer 2022 and will be going for another internship in 2023.

 Before starting my graduate studies, I completed my undergrad at the University of Dhaka.
 I have prior experience working as a Full Stack Web Developer at Enosis Solutions.
 More recently, I have worked as a Machine Learning Engineer (R&D) at TigerIT Bangladesh Ltd., where I have worked with signal processing and video classification.
 I have also worked as a Research Assistant at Data & Design Lab, where I have worked with Satellite data to design socio-economic proxies.
 While working at Data & Design Lab I have also collaborated with BRAC on UID generation project, COVID-19 data analysis, and the development of a web portal for economic data analysis.